Explore LLB Course Information – Detailed

 Integrated LL.B. and LL.B. after graduation are two routes to the same destination of becoming a lawyer.
 There are however significant differences between the two.

-Integrated B.A.
-LL.B. is offered at leading National Law Schools (NLS Bangalore, NALSAR Hyderabad etc.) These top National Law Schools don’t offer LL.B. after graduation.
-Hence the top colleges and Universities are not available for student for LL.B. after graduation.
+National Law Schools like NLS Bangalore, NALSAR Hyderabad etc. offer Integrated B.A.
+LL.B.
+These top National Law Schools don’t offer LL.B. after graduation.
+Hence the top colleges and Universities are not available for the student for LL.B. after graduation.

 Top National Law Schools are far more selective in their selection compared to Delhi University and Banaras Hindu University.
 Hence the quality of talent in B.A.
-LL.B. is far higher compared to LL.B. after graduation.
+LL.B. is much superior as compared to LL.B. after graduation.

 Students at National Law School have excellent placement opportunities.
 Comparatively not all Delhi University Law Graduates are able to secure final placement on campus.